JonLatane/jonline/frontends/tamagui/README.md

 - `next` (web)

 - `packages` shared packages across apps
+  - `api` contains the generated Jonline gRPC APIs (see the "protos" target in `package.json`, and/or [ts-proto](https://github.com/stephenh/ts-proto) and [nice-grpc](https://github.com/deeplay-io/nice-grpc) for the API generation implementation)
   - `ui` includes your custom UI kit that will be optimized by Tamagui
   - `app` you'll be importing most files from `app/`
     - `features` (don't use a `screens` folder. organize by feature.)